Indian diaspora: Southeast Asia

 A major emigration from the Indian subcontinent was to Southeast Asia.
 There is a possibility that the first wave of Indian migration towards Southeast Asia occurred when Emperor Ashoka invaded Kalinga and following Samudragupta's expedition towards the South.
 This was followed by early interaction of Indian traders with South Asians and, after the mid-first millennium CE, by the emigration of members of the Brahmin social caste.
 This resulted in the establishment of the Indianised kingdoms in Southeast Asia.
 The Chola rulers, who were known for their naval power, conquered Sumatra and the Malay Peninsula.

-Another early diaspora, of which little is known was a reported Indian "Shendu" community that was recorded when Yunnan was annexed by the Han dynasty in the 1st century by the Chinese authorities.
+Another early diaspora, of which little is known, was a reported Indian "Shendu" community that was recorded when Yunnan was annexed by the Han dynasty in the 1st century by the Chinese authorities.

 European Colonial rule (to 1947)

-During the mid-19th century right after the British Colonial disasters ended, much of the migration that occurred was of pioneering Girmitya indentured workers – mostly Bhojpuri and Awadhi-speaking people from the Bhojpur district of Uttar Pradesh and Bihar to other British colonies under the Indian indenture system.
+During the mid-19th century right after the British Raj ended, much of the migration that occurred was of pioneering Girmitya indentured workers – mostly Bhojpuri and Awadhi-speaking people from the Bhojpur district of Uttar Pradesh and Bihar to other British colonies under the Indian indenture system.
 The major destinations were Mauritius, Guyana, Trinidad and Tobago, Suriname, other parts of the Caribbean (e.g. Jamaica, Guadeloupe, Martinique, Belize, Barbados, Grenada, Saint Vincent and the Grenadines, Saint Lucia), Fiji, Réunion, Seychelles, Malay Peninsula (e.g. Malaysia and Singapore), East Africa (e.g. Kenya, Somalia, Tanzania, Uganda) and South Africa.

 Gujarati and Sindhi merchants and traders settled in the Arabian Peninsula, Aden, Oman, Bahrain, Dubai, South Africa and East African countries, most of which were ruled by the British.
 The Indian Rupee was the legal currency in many countries of Arabian peninsula.
 Punjabi, Rajasthani, Sindhi, Baloch and Kashmiri Camel drivers were brought to Australia.

 Post-independence

 After gaining independence from the British Raj, unlike internal migration, senior government leaders have historically not vocalized opinions on international emigration.
 As a result, it remains a political issue only in states with major emigrant populations, such as Kerala, Punjab, Tamil Nadu and to a lesser degree Gujarat, Andhra Pradesh and Goa.
-However, the phenomenon continues to be a major force in India's economic (Foreign direct investment), social and political relations with nations having significant Indian populace.
+However, the phenomenon continues to be a major force in India's economic (foreign direct investment), social and political relations with nations having significant Indian populace.
+For example, the 2008 signing of the India–United States Civil Nuclear Agreement was helped by intense lobbying from Indian Americans.

 Overseas experience

 Love for India

 Indophilia or Indomania is love, admiration or special interest for India or its people and culture.
-Indophile is someone who loves India, Indian culture, cuisine, religions, history or its people.
+An Indophile is someone who loves India, Indian culture, cuisine, religions, history or its people.